gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 scales, the uniqueness profiles from the subregions will merge, but can create a new profile with a lot more variation.
 When too many poor sites are present, rich sites will almost certainly have lower LCBD values.
-This shows that aggregating too many different sites can possibly mask some pattern of uniqueness.
+This shows that aggregating too many different sites can possibly mask some patterns of uniqueness.

 This result highlights an important aspect regarding the LCBD measure: contrary to previous findings, it does not simply decrease with species richness.
 In